alyssaong1/VoIPBot/README.md

 If you cd into the samples folder, you will see a bunch of useful samples on how to register, make a call, etc.

 We will require the following parts for the bot SIP client:
+- PJSIP call module - runclient.py
+- File converter module (Will explain later) - convertwav.py
+- Silence removal module - clipaudiomodule.py
-- Speech to text (STT) module
+- Speech to text (STT) module - runspeechrec.py
-- Language Understanding (LUIS) module
+- Language Understanding (LUIS) module - luismodule.py
-- Text to speech (TTS) module
+- Text to speech (TTS) module - bingttsmodule.py
-- Silence removal module
-- File converter module (Will explain later)

-The flow is as following:
-(insert diagram showing flow)
+### PJSIP call module

+In here, we start by registering the SIP client with the server.
+If a call is received, the callback is triggered.
+The client then waits for 3 seconds before answering the call and starting the wav recorder.
+The wav recorder listens for 10 seconds before closing the recorder.
+This is because the rest API for Bing STT takes 10 seconds max.
+Ideally, we would use the websocket here (future implementation).

+Future work:
+- Using the Bing Websocket API, which includes silence detection, etc.